MonkmanMH/UVic_BIDA302_capstone/capstone_06_lfs_Alberta_recovery/lfs_Alberta_recovery.md

 ### Data source

-data file: "data_14100287_trunc.csv"
+Data file: "data_14100287_trunc.csv"

 **NOTE:**

-the data available for this project is a truncated of the source file listed below.
+The data available for this project is a truncated of the source file listed below.
 A number of variables have been removed, and any non-estimate values have been filtered out.
 See the file data_truncate.Rmd for details.